Xevion/fusion-fission-choices/README.md

 As of now, I have only implemented the fusion part, since it's drastically easier.
 The fission module for this will come later, if I decide I need it, but since the fission recipes come in JEI automatically...
 I'll be okay.

+## What modules does this repo require?

+The only non-standard module in this repo is the `mendeleev` module.
+Install via `pip install mendeleev`.

 ## To-do

 * Implement Fission